AMReX-Codes/amrex-tutorials/Docs/source/Basic_Tutorial.rst

 The HeatEquation examples solve a 2D or 3D (determined by how you set DIM in the GNUmakefile) heat equation explicitly on a domain-decomposed mesh.
-This example is described in detail in the Basics_ chapter of the amrex Documentation
+This example is described in detail in the Basics_ chapter of the amrex Documentation.
+There is also an example code, HeadEquation_Restart, that shows how to add restart capability to a time-advancement code.

 .. _Basics: https://amrex-codes.github.io/amrex/docs_html/Basics.html